soleimani2020/02-Cplusplus-Projects-Portfolio/core4/leetcode/Two_Pointers/N3/README.md

 You may remove at most one character from the string to make it a palindrome.

+"Try removing the left character OR removing the right character.
+If either produces a palindrome, return true."

 ### Constraints

 - `1 <= s.length <= 100,000`